 The Stirling area is a mountain biker's paradise - there is a wide variety of beautiful, natural trails as well as some cracking trail centres.
 We can often be found riding near Aberfoyle, Cambusbarron Woods, North Third Reservoir and Bridge of Allan, as well as visiting the purpose-built trails at Carron Valley and Comrie Croft.
 We are also within driving distance of some further-flung but equally fantastic areas to ride, such as the mountain bike Mecca that is Glentress.

-Our regular rides take place on the second Saturday and fourth Sunday of the month.
-We set out at 9.30 from a variety of venues depending on the ride.
-Again, watch the forum for more information!
-We also have a Google calendar to help coordinate rides.
+Our regular rides take place at 7:00pm on Wednesday evenings and 10:30am on Saturday mornings, the start location varies, please check the forum and/or our Facbook page for details of each ride. variety of venues depending on the ride.
 We also run other weekend rides, away days, and night rides on an ad-hoc basis - see the forum for details.

 What To Bring